 Pain is a sensation that is triggered in the nervous system.
 It can be sharp or dull and last for short or long periods.
-Pain may be localized to a specific area of the body such as the abdomen, chest or back or it can be felt all over the body, such as when a person experiences all over muscle ache as a result of flu.
+Pain may be localized to a specific area of the body such as the abdomen, chest, or back, or it can be felt all over the body, such as when a person experiences all-over muscle ache as a result of flu.

-In most cases, pain ceases when the problem is treated and this type of pain is called acute pain.
-However, in some cases people experience chronic pain, which is constant pain that last for weeks, months or years.
-This might be due to an ongoing problem such as arthritis or cancer but sometimes the cause cannot be identified.
+In most cases, pain ceases when the problem is treated, and this type of pain is called acute pain.
+However, in some cases, people experience chronic pain, which is a constant pain that lasts for weeks, months, or years.
+This might be due to an ongoing problem such as arthritis or cancer, but sometimes the cause cannot be identified.

 Over the years, researchers have elucidated the bodily processes that lead to the pain sensation.
-In the case of acute pain, which occurs as a result of injury, for example, the pain pathway is as follows.
+In the case of acute pain, which occurs due to injury, for example, the pain pathway is as follows.

 If a person pricks their finger on something sharp, for example, this causes tissue damage.
 This damage is registered by nociceptors, microscopic pain receptors in the skin.
-Each pain receptor is present at one end of a nerve cell or neurone and is connected to the other end in the spinal cord by a long nerve fiber called an axon.
+Each pain receptor is present at one end of a nerve cell or neuron and is connected to the other end in the spinal cord by a long nerve fiber called an axon.

-Different sensations are transmitted by different types of nerve fiber which include the A-alpha fibers, the A-beta fibers, the A-delta fibers and the C fibers.
+Different sensations are transmitted by different nerve fiber types, including the A-alpha fibers, the A-beta fibers, the A-delta fibers, and the C fibers.
 Sharp pain travels via A-delta fibers, while dull pain is carried along C fibers.
 A-delta fibers are larger than C fibers and are also coated with myelin, which means they can carry signals much faster than C fibers.

-For example, in arthritis patients, joints are continuously in a state of disrepair, which causes pain signals to carry on travelling to the brain.
-The nociceptors can sometimes continue to fire even in the absence of any damage and the pain response remains the same, despite their being no physical cause.
-It can therefore be difficult to locate the origin of this chronic pain, which can make it problematic to treat.
+For example, in arthritis patients, joints are continuously in a state of disrepair, which causes pain signals to carry on traveling to the brain.
+The nociceptors can sometimes continue to fire even in the absence of any damage, and the pain response remains the same, despite there being no physical cause.
+Therefore, it can be difficult to locate the origin of this chronic pain, which can make it problematic to treat.

-Video - Why Things Hurt
+TEDxAdelaide - Lorimer Moseley - Why Things Hurt